jorgehcal/Analytical-Programming-Skills/README.md

    - Data_Processing&Graphic.py is a Python file where I show how to process the file YourData.xls to obtain the interactive file Graphic_Health_Age_Sex.html

+As an extra document, I have added the following pdf about another data problem:

+  - ClusteringBigML.pdf shows an application of a basic algorithm in Machine Learning, the K-means algorithm.

+I would like to highlight that I am not a Python, nor an R nor a Machine Learning expert.
+With these files my aim is to show you my ability to learn different programming languages, and to pose and solve problems with different resources.

 Thank you very much for your attention,

 Jorge